fusionengine-org/fusion/docs/index.md

 ## 🗜️ Table of Contents
 Welcome to fusion engine documentation!
 We have seperated the documentation in some parts: main, api, wiki and tutorial.
 Wiki is made if you need to know what a function does.
-Api is made if you need to know if a function exist and what arguments it takes And in tutorials we made some tutorials for you to better understand fusion!
+Api is made if you need to know if a function exist and what arguments it takes, and in tutorials we made some tutorials for you to better understand fusion!

 ### Wiki